korporationcl/korporation.cl.github.io/books/design_of_the_unix_operating_system/chapter_01/README.md

 ## 1.4 Operating system services

-The figure depicts the kernel and user layer.
+The figure depicts the kernel and user layer (add image here):

 The kernel performs operations on behalf of user processes to support the user interface described above:

 - Controlling execution of processes by allowing their creation, termination or suspension, and communication

 - Scheduling processes fairly for execution on the CPU.
 Processes share the CPU in a `time-shared` fashion.
 The CPU executes a process, the kernel suspends it when it's `time quantum` elapses, and the kernel schedules another process to execute.
 The kernel later reschedules the suspended process.

 - Allocating main memory for an executing process.
 The kernel allows processes to share portion of their memory address space under some conditions, but protects the private space of a process from outside tampering (other process cannot read address space from another process).